 - The reporting of the Attribution API can be further divided into:

-- User-level reporting – mostly relevant to publishers, limited to 3 bits of reporting, and has delayed data freshness.
+- User-level reporting – mostly relevant to DSPs / publishers, limited to 3 bits of reporting, and has delayed data freshness.

 - Aggregated level reporting – a very extended set of capabilities with almost unlimited campaign and user properties breakdowns, an LTV of up to 30 days post install, and almost real-time reporting.